What is Generative AI?

 Common Misconceptionsβ

-There is a common belief that GenAI technology can function efficiently as a 'search engine', while, in fact, it is notoriously unreliable as a means of searching for information, given that it prioritises relevance based on the prompt over accuracy or impartiality of information retrieved (Hemsworth et al., 2024).
+GenAI is notoriously unreliable as a means of searching for information, given that it prioritises relevance based on the prompt over accuracy or impartiality of information retrieved (Hemsworth et al., 2024).

 For nursing educators: This is particularly important when students might use GenAI to look up clinical information or evidence-based guidelines.
-Always emphasize the need to verify information against authoritative sources like:
+Always emphasise the need to verify information against authoritative sources like:

 - NICE guidelines